 NAU understands the demands of today’s learners.
 Most NAU students are balancing their time between school, work, and family.
 Online courses allow students the flexibility to complete course work throughout the week.
 As long as students have Internet availability, they can access their courses 24/7 from anywhere around the world.

-Students interested in learning more about online courses should visit National American University's Web site at: www.national.edu/online.
+Students interested in learning more about online courses should visit NAU's website at www.national.edu/online.

 In accordance with NAU’s attendance policy, students must actively participate at least once per week to be counted present in their online course.
 Simply logging into the course is not considered attendance; therefore, failure to actively participate may result in withdrawal from the course after 14 consecutive days of non-attendance.